-Development of the Nebraska Livestock Emergency Disease Response System (LEDRS) began in 2002 in response to biosecurity and agroterrorism concerns.
-The 'System' consists of multiple efforts aimed at protecting the food sources available in our unique agricultural state.
+The Livestock Emergency Disease Response System (LEDRS) was created in 2002 in response to biosecurity and agroterrorism concerns.
+This System aims to protect the food sources available in our unique agriculture state.

-The LEDRS Veterinary Corps convenes for an annual conference where training and educational seminars are offered to the group.
-Subjects for training have included foreign animal diseases, emergency preparedness, incident command systems, dealing with the media, APHIS operations, syndromic surveillance, federal/state relations, evidentiary procedures, feed toxicities, incident command protocol, and mental health response for producers in an emergency situation.
-In addition, other opportunities for training have been made available via seminars offered in other states or with other agencies, on-line web based training, departmental regional meetings, and newly published materials.
+The annual LEDRS Conference is held in August each year and includes educational presentations on foreign animal disease, emergency preparedness, incident command systems, media relations, USDA operations, syndromic surveillance, federal/state relations, feed toxicities, and mental health response for producers in an emergency situation.
+In addition, other opportunities for training are available via seminars through on-line based webinars and newly published materials.

 The LEDRS Veterinary Corps is committed to providing an immediate response, should an agricultural emergency ever arise.
 On a volunteer basis, they agree to: